semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ### Can I delete a project?

 Yes.
-In order to delete a project:
+To delete a project:

 1. Open the project you want to rename
 2. Go to **Settings**
-3. At the bottom of the page, click on the link in the Delete project section.
+3. At the bottom of the page, click on the link in the Delete Project section.
 4. Fill in the delete reason details
 5. Enter the project name for final confirmation.
 6. Press the **Delete** project button.